Chalsean/XFaction/README.md

 ### Known bugs

-> Area 52 communication not working.
+> Area 52 communication not working (this is intentional).

 > BNet whispers going to users not running addon.